seleniumbase/SeleniumBase/README.md

 --------

-For choosing which Chromium browser to use, you can set command-line options:
+💡 You can set which Chromium browser to use via command-line options:

 ```zsh
 python SCRIPT.py --use-chromium  # Use the unbranded Chromium browser